signalskew/signalskew-theme/exampleSite/content/about/index.md

 +++
 title = "About Hugo"
 date = "2014-04-09"
 description = "This post is about Hugo.
-The sentence you're reading comes from the <i>description</i> metadata." thumbnail = "https://i.ytimg.com/vi/qtIqKaDlqXo/maxresdefault.jpg" categories = [
+The sentence you're reading comes from the <i>description</i> metadata.
+I :heart: Hugo!" thumbnail = "https://i.ytimg.com/vi/qtIqKaDlqXo/maxresdefault.jpg" categories = [
   "info",